httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

    UA MUST ignore those directives.

-6. If the Expect-CT header field otherwise satisfies the above requirements (1 through 5), the UA MUST process the directives it recognizes.
+6. If the Expect-CT header field otherwise satisfies the above requirements (1 through 5), and Expect-CT is not disabled for local policy reasons (as discussed in {{skipping-ct-compliance-checks}}), the UA MUST process the directives it recognizes.

 ### The report-uri Directive